jaydeepamcodr/liasonpay-docs/docs/interactive-tools/api-testing.md

 For testing with real payments:

+import { ApiBaseUrl } from '@site/src/components/DynamicValues';

-1. Use the production base URL: `https://liasonpay.net/api/v1/`
+1. Use the production base URL: <ApiBaseUrl />
 2. Use a live API key (`sk_live_`)
 3. Set the `mode` parameter to "production"
 4. Use real card information